ceddy4395/seminar-presentation/PITCHME.md

 @ul
 - A small fraction of the research done considers fairness in music recommender systems
 - No focus on producers or on demographic biases
-- Lot of research about increasing diversity, but not about the effect on the producers,.!‽
+- Lot of research about increasing diversity, but not about the effect on the producers
 @ulend